Tom Jones (singer): 2021–present

-In January 2021 Jones announced his forthcoming covers album Surrounded by Time, alongside the release of a new single, his rendition of Todd Snider's "Talking Reality Television Blues".
+In January 2021 Jones announced Surrounded by Time, his fourth covers album to be produced by Ethan Johns, alongside the release of a new single, his rendition of Todd Snider's "Talking Reality Television Blues".
 In March he appeared on Later... with Jools Holland where he sang "I'm Growing Old" from that album.
 The album was released on 23 April.

 On 17 and 18 June 2022 Jones appeared at the Principality Stadium in Cardiff alongside Stereophonics, whose Saturday concert was broadcast live on BBC Two.

 On 3 September 2022, Jones performed "I Won't Crumble With You If You Fall", taken from his Surrounded by Time album, on The Voice UK.
 After the performance, Jones explained the meaning behind the song: "My wife, she was dying of lung cancer [...]
-I was always able to fix stuff, I was always able to do things, if she needed me for anything I was always there, but she said "you can’t crumble with me, don’t fall with me now, you’ve done everything you can, you must carry on and do what you do" [...]
-When I heard it I thought, “My God it’s like this was written for this situation”.
+I was always able to fix stuff, I was always able to do things, if she needed me for anything I was always there, but she said 'you can't crumble with me, don't fall with me now, you've done everything you can, you must carry on and do what you do' [...]
+When I heard it I thought, 'My God it's like this was written for this situation'.
 It's a lovely song."
 Within 24 hours, the song had peaked on the UK iTunes chart at number 1.
-"I Won't Crumble With You If You Fall" debuted at number 3 on the UK Official Singles Downloads Chart on 9 September 2022.
+The song debuted at number 3 on the UK Official Singles Downloads Chart on 9 September 2022.

+During the series 11 blind auditions of Jones’ tenth year on The Voice UK, the very first contestant was Anthonia Edwards, who received a 4-chair turn from the coaches.
+Edwards would choose Jones as her coach.
+On 29 October 2022, Edwards was announced as the winner of series 11, making Jones the first coach to mentor 3 winners on The Voice UK.